-It is essential to understand that only residential grade water heaters are tested and assigned with Energy Factor rating by the US Department of Energy.
+It is essential to understand that only residential grade water heaters are tested and assigned with an Energy Factor rating by the US Department of Energy.
 That’s why you won’t see an energy star rating in commercial water heating equipment.
 Thermal efficiency percentage is the means of measuring the energy efficiency or energy rating of a consumer water heater.
 Further defined, thermal efficiency pertains to the amount of energy the water heater can extract from the fuel it uses.
 The law assigns 80% thermal efficiency requirement for all water heaters, but if above 90% or higher, the hot water heater passes the high-efficiency definition.

 - Increased safety.
 High-efficiency water heater systems reduce carbon monoxide production.
 There is also less possibility of back-drafting because the process itself is completely sealed off.

 - Reduced utility cost.
 Perhaps the main reason why homeowners consider high-efficiency water heaters is the prospect of saving money.
 With increasing fuel rates, highly efficient consumer products are all the rage these days.

 - Faster healing time.
 Another advantage of having a highly-efficient water heater is the increased water heating rate.
 With a second heat exchanger in place, you are likely going to have hot water in less time than you would with a traditional hot water heater.

 In addition to high-efficiency, there are emerging trends in hot water heating technology that incorporate the use of alternative energy sources.
 Alternative energy sources are worth considering as well, especially if you are keen on higher savings and decreasing your carbon footprint.